syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Gets or sets an object that indicates to render the grid with specified columns, we can use this property same as column property in grid control
+Gets or sets an object that indicates to render the grid with specified columns.
+You can use this property same as the column property in Grid control.